Limit Discussion Of Your Employment Case

-Increased Litigation Costs.
 Increasing the number of people with knowledge about your case will significantly increase the cost of the case.
 Each deposition will be longer because the opposing counsel can ask questions about each conversation in detail.
-And, there will be more depositions to attend because opposing counsel can take the deposition of every person you talked to.
+And there will be more depositions to attend because opposing counsel can take the deposition of every person to whom you spoke.

 Revealing litigation strategy to third parties can destroy your case.
 For example, a plaintiff told his cousin that $15,500 was the lowest amount of money he would take to settle the case.
 This amount was far lower than the plaintiff’s lawyer’s evaluation of the case.
 The defendant employer offered to settle for exactly $15,500.
-The plaintiff subsequently learned that his cousin had disclosed that information to his friend, and that the information in due course reached the employer.
+The plaintiff subsequently learned that his cousin had disclosed that information to his friend and that the information reached the employer in due course.